geraintpalmer/cm/chapters/session01.md

 [Queue diagram]

-At the Rue de Paris store, customers on average arrive at a rate of 1.5 per hour, and are served ar a rate of 0.15 per hour.
+At a particular shop, customers on average arrive at a rate of 1.5 per hour, and are served ar a rate of 0.15 per hour.
 There are 10 members of staff on duty.
 They have recently had a number of complaints as some of customers are waiting longer than half an hour to be served.

 Upper management would like to know how many servers are needed in order to ensure the number of customers waiting longer than half an hour falls below 1%.